Erzsébet Schmuck: Political career

 Schmuck was elected leader of the Politics Can Be Different's parliamentary group on 6 September 2016, replacing András Schiffer, who retired from politics earlier.
 Before that, co-president Bernadett Szél was considered the biggest favorite for the position, however the party board entrusted her with the establishment of branches in countryside.
 Schmuck's position of group leader was confirmed by the caucus on 13 September.
 In a few months, Schmuck resigned from her position, giving reason that she intend to concentrate on organizational work within the party.
 Schmuck became MP via her party's national list in the 2018 Hungarian parliamentary election, after she unsuccessfully ran in Budapest 14th constituency.
 She served as chairperson of the Committee on Sustainable Development between 8 May 2018 and 1 May 2022.

 She was elected female co-chair of the Politics Can Be Different on 23 November 2019, following the party's catastrophic defeat in the 2019 European Parliament election.
 Under her leadership, the party changed its name to the LMP – Hungary's Green Party in February 2020, and the party joined the electoral alliance United for Hungary, as its least prominent member among the six opposition parties.
 During the 2021 Hungarian opposition primary, she was the sole candidate of the electoral alliance in Pest County 9th constituency (Nagykáta).
 During the 2022 parliamentary election, she, acquiring only 28.65 percent, was heavily defeated by the ruling party Fidesz–KDNP candidate György Czerván in Nagykáta constituency, thus Schmuck lost her parliamentary seat after eight years.
 She was re-elected female co-chair in August 2022.

+Schmuck did not run for party leadership during the party's 2024 congress.
+On 24 August 2024, she announced her quit from LMP citing that the party "lost its opposition and green political image" under the dominance of Péter Ungár.